ProgrammerLinuxRus/dots/README.md

 # My smiple config for qtile

+Hi:)
-## I watched the DitroTube channel and tried to do something similar but in my own way
+first of all I would like to say that I was inspired by the DistroTube channel and wanted to do something similar but in my own way.